Explore our process

 Bisque Firing

-The first of two kiln firings is called a bisque fire, and it reaches a temperature of 1,945° F. This takes about 36 hours.
+Just like any hand thrown piece, our dinnerware is dried and then loaded into the first of two kiln firings: the bisque firing.
+It reaches a temperature of 1,945° F. This takes about 36 hours.
 After this firing, clay pieces are called bisqueware.
+They are roughly half baked at this point and now ready to glaze.
+Scroll down to see our glazing process!

 - Preparing to throw